wjwoodley/mute/docs/Tutorial.md

 import mute.underground as mtu
 ```

 When MUTE is imported for the first time, the data files supplied with the GitHub release will be downloaded to the directory MUTE is installed to.
-These data files contain some surface flux matrices for the default models and atmosphere as well as a survival probability tensor for standard rock and a propagation of 100 000 muons.
+These data files contain some surface flux matrices for the default models and atmosphere as well as survival probability tensors for standard rock and water for simulations of 100 000 muons.

 ## Changing the Constants